Motivate Your Team by Leading With Empathy

 Many organizations are now looking beyond traditional strategies to manage their employees and are now leading with empathy.
 One of the skills in great demand is empathy–the ability to understand another person’s condition, thoughts, and feelings from their viewpoint, rather than your own.

-Although empathy is now considered an essential skill for authentic, transformational, effective leaders, there has been a marked lack of leading with empathy in workplaces, largely because of how it is perceived.
+Although empathy is now considered an essential skill for truly authentic leadership, there has been a marked lack of leading with empathy in workplaces, largely because of how it is perceived.
 Empathy is often misunderstood for sympathy/pity, which is demeaning.
 Many think it interferes with making tough decisions and often misconstrues it as a weakness.
 Finally, without empathy, leaders risk being perceived as “too authentic”, which can result in a resentful, unhappy work environment.

 The Power of Leading With Empathy